HEAL is a leading platform of health and environment groups working to strengthen European environment policies to

 Coal’s unpaid health bill

-The 31st International Environmental Film Festival takes place in Paris from 4 - 11 February 2014.
-HEAL is co-hosting a ’Health and Environment Documentaries’ programme and debates with the organisers.
-Join us for the screenings and three documentaries and two debates on Friday 7 and Saturday 8 February.
+The 32nd International Environmental Film Festival (FIFE) takes place in Paris from 3 - 10 February 2015.
+HEAL is co-hosting screenings and debates with the organisers on ’health and environment’ documentaries on 9 February.

 - advocating for strong regulation of pesticide use for better health, especially to protect the most vulnerable groups in society